lightly-ai/NvidiaTAOActiveLearning/README.md

 ### 1.3 Data <a name=data>
 In this tutorial, we will use the [MinneApple fruit detection dataset](https://conservancy.umn.edu/handle/11299/206575).
 It consists of 670 training images of apple trees, annotated for detection and segmentation.
 The dataset contains images of trees with red and green apples.

-**Note:** The Nvidia TLT expects the data and labels in the [KITTI format](https://github.com/bostondiditeam/kitti/blob/master/resources/devkit_object/readme.txt).
+**Note:** Nvidia TAO expects the data and labels in the [KITTI format](https://github.com/bostondiditeam/kitti/blob/master/resources/devkit_object/readme.txt).
 This means they expect one folder containing the images and one folder containing the annotations.
 The name of an image and its corresponding annotation file must be the same apart from the file extension.
 [You can find the MinneApple dataset converted to this format attached to the first release of this tutorial](https://github.com/lightly-ai/NvidiaTLTActiveLearning/releases/download/v1.0-alpha/minneapple.zip).
 Alternatively, you can download the files from the official link and convert the labels yourself.

 Create a `data/` directory, move the downloaded `minneapple.zip` file there, and unzip it